About

 Madison Cole (any pronouns) is a an award-winning theatre and film maker based in London.
 They have a dual B.A. in English and Theatre Studies from Yale University with concentrations in Playwriting and Directing, respectively.
 Recently, they directed the sold-out world premiere of Daughters of the Pirate Queen at the National Concert Hall of Ireland.

 Assistant work includes Bronco Billy: The Musical at the Charing Cross Theatre, The Worst Witch at the Tower Theatre, and Sisters at the Jack Studio Theatre.
-They also recently worked as 1st AD to award-winning cinematographer Steven Fierberg on the film The Spirit Lock, scheduled to release in late 2024.
+They also served as 1st AD to award-winning cinematographer Steven Fierberg on the film The Spirit Lock.

 Artist's Statement